gvwilson/thirdbit/src/fiction/iffy/index.md

 As the ice disappeared and life back home became desperate they converted their labs into temporary houses.
 By the time their children were grown they had stopped calling the houses "temporary".
-They had stopped doing research too.
+They had stopped doing research, too.

 Two thousand people now made Halley their home under the governors' watchful eyes.
 During the summer blooms they dredged jellyfish out of the sea